 The band underwent many changes in the second guitar and drum department leaving David and David as the core of Mustaine.
 The band leader’s personality and sheer abuse of drugs are cited as the reasons behind the changes and the upheaval.
 Megadeth was growing in sales and popularity, but the two main musicians were often too drugged up to really notice.
 Strangely, Mustaine was hired to produce Sanctuary’s debut album during this period.
 The two Daves would also appear as guests on Malice’s License To Kill album.
 The friendship would pay dividends when years later Mustaine would invite Nevermore, the successor to Sanctuary, to participate in his Gigantour festival tour.
 Like its predecessor So Far, So Good… So What went gold.
 The song Hook In Mouth was targeted at PMRC and its right-wing ilk.
 Sex Pistols’ Steve Jones appeared on Megadeth’s cover version of the punk classic, Anarchy In The UK, which now was the USA.
 The song In My Darkest Hour (sometimes dedicated to Cliff Burton) was included in the film Decline Of The Western Civilization: The Metal Years.
-The band played at Castle Donnington on August 10th of 1988.
+The band played at Castle Donington on August 10th of 1988.
+An Australian tour was cancelled with Mustaine assigning blame to Jeff Young’s heroin use and Young assigning the exact same blame back at the band founder.
+After touring Japan, the group flew back to the USA instead.
+Young would later claim he left the band not for this reason but because Mustaine reneged on a promise to make him a partner in the band.
+There were also hurt feelings because Young had a crush on Doro and the German singer would hook up with Mustaine.

 Canadian guitarist Glen Drover was soon recruited and eventually brought his brother Shawn.
 Glen Drover left in 2008 and was himself replaced by Jag Panzerer Chris Broderick.
 Mustaine had founded Gigantour as an annual tour in 2005 and managed to repeat the event in 2006 and 2007.
 The bands included were Nevermore, Overkill, Dream Theater, Fear Factory, Life Of Agony and others.
 Megadeth toured with Judas Priest and Testament in February of 2009 for the Priest Feast UK tour dates.